 This procedure increases the size of the breasts and improves their shape by inserting breast implants.
 The most common reasons for seeking breast augmentation include a desire to increase the size of a small bust, to match up differently sized breasts, and to improve the size and shape of the bust following weight loss, pregnancy and normal ageing.
 Breast implants are most frequently made of silicone but variations exist that are filled with salt water.
 There are many different types, sizes and shapes of breast implants and Mr Morritt will recommend the best implants for each individual patient.
-Mr Morritt only uses breast implants made by Mentor or Natrelle.
+Mr Morritt generally uses breast implants made by Mentor.

-It is also possible to increase the size of the breasts without inserting breast implants by using a technique called fat injections (Lipofilling or Lipomodelling).
+It is also possible to increase the size of the breasts without inserting breast implants by using a technique called fat injections (lipofilling or Lipomodelling).
 This involves using liposuction to harvest fat from the abdomen or thighs.
 The harvested fat is then prepared and injected into the patient’s breasts to increase their size.
 This technique is gaining popularity in the UK.
 Only limited amounts of fat can be injected into the breast during a single operation meaning that this is not a useful technique for patients who wish to increase their breast size significantly in a single operation who would be better off having breast implants.
 It can however be repeated an number of times if patients desire.
 Mr Morritt has found this to be a particularly useful technique in patients with breast asymmetry where the smaller breast can be increased in size without the need for an implant.

 This procedure surgically reduces the size of the breasts and improves their shape.
 The reasons for breast reduction vary but typically patients have physical symptoms e.g. back/neck aches related to the weight of their large breasts.
 Other reasons include not being able to find clothes that can accommodate the large breasts and some patients also feel very self conscious about having large breasts.